Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 # KMCG
-A Kmer-based tools to evaluate and improve genome assemblies
+## A Kmer-based tool to evaluate and improve T2T level genome assemblies
+Eukaryotic, especially mammalian species, have a high ratio of repeats in their genome.